B2B Go-to-Market Strategy Trends 2025

 B2B marketing teams are prioritizing pipeline velocity and deal acceleration metrics over traditional volume-based KPIs like lead generation and MQL creation.
 According to HubSpot's 2024 marketing metrics report, 74% of high-performing marketing teams now measure pipeline velocity as a primary success metric.

-This shift reflects the recognition that faster deals often indicate better product-market fit and more effective sales processes.
-Velocity-based measurement requires sophisticated pipeline analytics and close collaboration between marketing and sales teams to understand acceleration factors.
-Salesforce's 2024 sales analytics research shows velocity-focused teams achieve 26% shorter sales cycles and 18% higher win rates.
+Faster deals signal better product-market fit.
+They also reveal more effective sales processes.
+Velocity-based measurement is not simple, though: it requires sophisticated pipeline analytics and close collaboration between marketing and sales to identify and understand what actually accelerates a deal versus what slows it down, and Salesforce's 2024 sales analytics research shows velocity-focused teams achieve 26% shorter sales cycles and 18% higher win rates as a result of doing that work well.

 Marketing teams must develop new reporting frameworks that track deal progression speed rather than just lead volume.
-Sales and marketing alignment becomes important for identifying activities that accelerate versus slow down deal progression.
+Sales and marketing alignment becomes essential for pinpointing which activities move deals forward and which ones stall them.

 What breaks if you ignore this: Your volume-focused metrics hide pipeline quality problems while velocity-focused competitors identify and fix bottlenecks that slow deal progression and reduce forecast accuracy.